NCAlgebra/NC/NCAlgebra/doc/NCCollect.md

 `NCCollect` also works with nc expressions instead of *Symbols* in vars.
 In this case nc expressions are replaced by new variables and `NCCollect` is called using the resulting expression and the newly created *Symbols*.

+This command internally converts nc expressions into the special `NCPolynomial` format.

 See also:
 [NCStrongCollect](#NCStrongCollect), [NCCollectSymmetric](#NCCollectSymmetric), [NCCollectSelfAdjoint](#NCCollectSelfAdjoint), [NCStrongCollectSymmetric](#NCStrongCollectSymmetric), [NCStrongCollectSelfAdjoint](#NCStrongCollectSelfAdjoint), [NCRationalToNCPolynomial](#NCRationalToNCPolynomial).